Skip to main content

 CoreWeave manages and optimizes the full lifecycle of each Node, from Day 0 to Day 2 and beyond:

-• Day 0: Initially configuring a new Node at power-on.
+• Day 0: Initial configuration of a new Node at power-on.

-• Day 1: Preparing the Node for its entry into the production fleet.
+• Day 1: Preparation of the Node for entry into the production fleet.

-• Day 2+: Continually ensuring that the production fleet always operates within set specifications.
+• Day 2+: Continual assurance that the production fleet always operates within set specifications.

-The sections that follow cover each phase at a high level.
+The following sections describe each phase at a high level.
 Each Day 1 and Day 2+ section links to a dedicated page for deeper detail.
-CoreWeave’s advanced automation across the lifecycle minimizes the time to bring new Nodes into the production fleet, maximizes the reliability of the Nodes in a fleet, and minimizes the disruption and downtime to the fleet if and when a Node ultimately fails.
+CoreWeave’s automation across the lifecycle minimizes the time to bring new Nodes into the production fleet, improves the reliability of the Nodes in a fleet, and reduces the disruption and downtime to the fleet if and when a Node fails.

 Day 0: Initialization

 is when CoreWeave executes all the necessary initialization steps to prepare the Node for Day 1 activities.
-After a Node powers on, the Node enters CoreWeave’s management cluster where it discovers essential details such as its boot image and network setup.
-It also fetches vital cloud-init data, including the Kubernetes API server’s IP address and the Node’s join token.
-When complete, the Node is automatically transitioned to the Onboard state.
+After a Node powers on, the Node enters CoreWeave’s management cluster where it receives configuration details such as its boot image and network setup.
+It also fetches cloud-init data, including the Kubernetes API server’s IP address and the Node’s join token.
+When complete, the Node automatically transitions to the Onboard state.

-is the pre-production phase, where CoreWeave automatically moves Nodes through a series of stages including firmware updates, rigorous validation testing, cable verification, and reliability assessments.
-This process ensures each Node meets CoreWeave’s standards for performance and reliability before joining the production fleet.
+is the pre-production phase, where CoreWeave automatically moves Nodes through a series of stages including firmware updates, validation testing, cable verification, and reliability assessments.
+This process ensures each Node meets CoreWeave’s standards for performance and reliability before it joins the production fleet.
 Learn more about Day 1 validation automation.

 Day 2+: Continuous production monitoring

 is the period when a Node is in production and available to you.
-CoreWeave ensures all Nodes operate within set specifications on a perpetual basis, combining active health checks, passive monitoring, and automated InfiniBand validation to keep fleets reliable and high-performing.
+CoreWeave continuously verifies that Nodes operate within set specifications, combining active health checks, passive monitoring, and automated InfiniBand validation to keep fleets reliable and performant.
 Learn more about Day 2+ validation automation.

 Non-CoreWeave-managed Nodes

 • Node lifecycle management: Initial onboarding and the Zap process are available at first delivery.
 This includes automatic upgrades and configurations for various components such as BMC, BIOS, HMC, and GPUs.
-However, upgrades for InfiniBand HCA are not supported.
+However, upgrades for InfiniBand HCA aren’t supported.

-• Passive InfiniBand fault detection: Our system monitors InfiniBand fabric events, transceiver status, fabric and Node topology.
-Node link flaps events are tracked, but automatic lifecycle actions in response to these detections are not performed.
+• Passive InfiniBand fault detection: The system monitors InfiniBand fabric events, transceiver status, and fabric and Node topology.
+Node link flap events are tracked, but automatic lifecycle actions in response to these detections aren’t performed.

-• InfiniBand layout and connectivity checks: Comprehensive validation for InfiniBand fabric, including leaf-to-Node cabling and overall topology integrity, is fully supported.
+• InfiniBand layout and connectivity checks: Validation for InfiniBand fabric, including leaf-to-Node cabling and topology integrity, is supported.

-• Manual InfiniBand connectivity validation: We also perform manual, weekly validation checks to ensure continuous InfiniBand connectivity and performance.
+• Manual InfiniBand connectivity validation: CoreWeave also performs manual, weekly validation checks to confirm continuous InfiniBand connectivity and performance.

-These tailored services ensure that even Nodes outside the CoreWeave-managed ecosystem benefit from critical lifecycle and connectivity validations, maintaining operational excellence and reliability.
+These services ensure that Nodes outside the CoreWeave-managed ecosystem benefit from lifecycle and connectivity validations.